mcogswell/mcogswell.github.com/cat_vis/index.md

 extremely limited progress trying to consider all possible future moves.

 and it might even be close to how we understand the visual world (it discovers parts and we tried to describe the world in parts).

+still don't know how to relate fc8 to fc6

 P.S.: it comes with code (TODO)